Back to home pageProfessional Education

 Corewell Health is the new name for Beaumont.

-The Beaumont School of Histotechnologists prepares students for an exciting career in histology.
+The School of Histotechnologists prepares students for an exciting career in histology.
 A histotechnologist combines technical skills with scientific knowledge to perform a variety of tissue-related procedures in various laboratories.
 A histotechnologist prepares and stains tissue for the routine and special identification of bacteria, fungus, cancer and tissue structure abnormalities for diagnosis by a pathologist.
 Histotechnologists also prepare and perform testing on tissue by means of immunohistochemistry, molecular pathology, or electron microscopy.

 Individuals interested in a career as a histotechnologist must have a keen interest in science and mathematics.
 These professionals also must also have patience, precision, fine manual dexterity and the ability to work with minimal supervision.
 Patient contact is limited.